 But one of the main reasons to have a VPN at home is to hide your online activity from your ISP.
 Internet providers often have full access to your online activity, which could include your searches, downloads, emails, and more.

 With a VPN, you’re able to mask your activity and increase your privacy.
-However, a VPN connection could slow down your internet speed and decrease your bandwidth.
+Just note that a VPN could slow down your internet speed and decrease your bandwidth.

 The benefits of VPNs